 Here are our FAQs for the 2022 Season.
 Feel free to contact us with any other questions.

-- Q: We have Forest Service reservations to see Multnomah Falls, doesn’t that include a parking spot reservation?
+1. Q: We have Forest Service reservations to drive the Historic Highway, doesn’t that include a parking spot reservation?

 A: No, it does not.
-If you drive to Multnomah Falls, parking will be difficult if not impossible to find.
+If you drive the Historic Highway you will find that parking will be difficult if not impossible to find.
 See questions 2 and 3 for a better explanation.
 At best you have a 20% chance of getting a parking spot.
 During peak hours the probability is much lower.
-An all day pass on the Waterfall Trolley gets you a parking spot in Corbett and reservation to get in to see Multnomah Falls.
+An all-day pass on the Waterfall Trolley gets you a parking spot in Corbett and opportunity to view the Waterfall Corridor at your pace.

 2. Q: Where am I going to park?